 For another delicious gluten free, dairy free muffin recipe, try these vegan applesauce muffins.
 They also happen to be nut free so they make great nutritious school snacks.

-Or try these paleo sweet potato muffins.
+Or try these grain free sweet potato muffins.
 They’re rich, chocolaty, and will satisfy a dessert craving despite being nutritious enough to eat for breakfast.

-These paleo lemon poppy seed muffins are zingy and sweet with a lemony fresh flavour that is so refreshing.
+These paleo diet friendly lemon poppy seed muffins are zingy and sweet with a lemony fresh flavour that is so refreshing.
 They’re perfect for breakfast or snack time.

 Paleo Pumpkin Muffins